Sarkuya/BookExamples/README.md

 # BookExamples
-List the URLs of code sources of the books that I've read.
+List URLs of code sources of the books that I've read.